Some foreign elements trying to halt CPEC, progress in country: Ahsan

 development, he said.

-To a question, he said that Nawaz Sharif visited London due to ailment of his wife.
+To a question he said that Nawaz Sharif visited London due to ailment of his spouse.

 He added that former prime minister would return to Pakistan on November 2.

-He said that Pakistan Tehrik-e-Insaf (PTI), had introduced the bad culture and used unparliamentary language.
+He said that Pakistan Tehrik e Insaf (PTI), had introduced the bad culture of usuing unparliamentary

 Ahsan Iqbal said that PML-N had struggled for independence of judiciary.